concourse/rfcs/074-k8s-storage/proposal.md

 - Should we implement this as a CSI driver? **Yes we do after doing the CSI Driver POC Spike**
 - Do we implement our own version of the csi-image-populator? **Yes but based on baggageclaim instead of image layers**
+- What is the recommended way to deploy the CSI driver? (e.g. StatefulSet, DaemonSet, etc.) **StatefulSet appears to fit our usecase best**
+- For volume streaming, should we go for the in-cluster P2P solution or stick with streaming through the Concourse web nodes? **We will do in-cluster P2P between Kubernetes nodes and stick with going through the Concourse web nodes for streaming to external workers as our first pass**

 # Related Links
 - [Storage Spike](https://github.com/concourse/concourse/issues/6036)